spot-next/core-next/docs/intro.md

 We can see our previously created party item(s).
 After we logged in using `admin:nimda` we are even able to cancel parties:
 ![Party backend management](resources/party_service_manage.png "")

-Compare to Spring MVC and Spring Security, spOt doesn't try to do a lot of magic, but instead followed KISS principle :-)
+Compare to Spring MVC and Spring Security, spOt doesn't try to do a lot of magic, but instead followes KISS principle :-)

 ### Summary
 Hopefully this little quickstart tutorial gave you a (good) first impression what spOt is all about.
 For more infos, just dig through the (ever-growing) documentation.
 There is a whole lot of other interesting features that we haven't touched yet, like: